-Utunu (yes, a pseudonym!) is a veteran of the video game industry and has worked therein as a programmer since 1991.
+Edwin is a veteran of the video game industry and has worked therein as a programmer since 1991.
 Always a voracious reader, he decided in 2016 to try the storytelling side of things, and since then has been working on both short stories and longer form creative efforts.
 He most enjoys writing LGBTQ+ and anthropomorphic fiction, including science fiction, fantasy, romantasy, and historical fiction.

-He’s had various short stories and poems published, and in 2023 he published his first book, the romantasy Rafts.
+Utunu has had various short stories and poems published, and in 2023 he published his first book, the romantasy Rafts.
 It was the runner-up for Best Novel in the 2023 Ursa Major Awards, was among Novel Approach Reviews’ Best of 2023, and won the 2023 Cóyotl Award for Best Novella.

 He’s also published Echoes, a fantasy anthology of his short stories and poems, which was released in 2025.
+Within its pages are included his three award-winning short stories ‘Water’ (Cóyotl and Leo Awards in 2020), ‘Lids’ (Cóyotl and Leo Awards in 2022), and ‘Houses of Stone’ (Cóyotl Award in 2024).

 He enjoys reading, writing, board games, commissioning artwork, nature, tabletop RPGs, ancient history, obscure languages, conlangs, worldbuilding, proper football, linguistics, and the Oxford comma.